LeonDeKunlun/Satisfactory/notes/Pipeline Segment.md

 The two **endpoint**s of a bare pipeline segment locate at the center of its both ending cross-sections.

 # Length
-The **length** of a pipeline segment is the distance of its two endpoints.
+The **length** of a pipeline segment is the distance of its two endpoints, regardless of its shape.

 # Volume
 ## Display Max Volume